 Whether you’ve been practising yoga for years or you’re just starting, you’ll agree that the lower back pain is one of the most frequently cited yoga injuries in the book.
 And this pain is triggered by wrong execution of poses like downward dog, forward folds, or keeping your legs too straight when going into a pose.

-Here is the thing about not getting your positioning right when executing yoga poses, rounding triggers the spine to flex in the opposite direction, this alone can cause serious disc problems as well as lower back muscular problems.
+Here is the thing about not getting your positioning right when executing poses, rounding triggers the spine to flex in the opposite direction, this alone can cause serious disc problems as well as lower back muscular problems.